 Fantails are undeniably beautiful and pleasing to look at, thanks to their rich, vibrant colors and unique egg shaped body.
 They have several fancy traits that separate them from other goldfish and make fantail goldfish stand out.

 The first thing most people notice is the egg-shaped body of these fancy goldfish.
-However, their defining feature has to be the double anal and caudal fins that split into two halves.
-When they swim, the tail fins resemble a flowing fan, making the fantail goldfish look marvelous!
+However, their defining feature has to be the double anal and caudal fin that split into two halves.
+They also have a high singular dorsal fin.
+When they swim, the tail fin resemble a flowing fan, making the fantail goldfish look marvelous!